 About CBA 493

 Instructor approval is required to register for CBA 493.
 Business Internship (1-3).
 Eligible students must have a minimum 2.0 GPA and a concurrent or recent internship.
 The course meets during the term and attendance is required.
 Homework is assigned and must be satisfactorily completed to pass the course.

 International students should coordinate with Center for International Education and Global Engagement (CIE) in Brotman Hall regarding Curricular Practical Training (CPT) requirements and internship participation eligibility.
 Once an internship offer has been secured, international students must provide the CBA-493 course instructor with the completed Curricular Practical Training (CPT) packet obtained through CIE and a copy of the internship offer letter on the company’s letterhead, with the employer’s signature.
 If approved, international students will receive an email with instructor permission to add the course for the respective session.

-Marketing and IB students enrolled in CBA-493 Internship Course and having an internship relevant to their academic concentration may petition to use CBA-493 to satisfy a Marketing elective or IB requirement.
-The petition requires the approval of the course instructor, approval of the Department Chair or IB Director as appropriate, and approval of the Center for Student Success.
+Marketing, IB and MGT/HRM/SC students enrolled in CBA-493 Internship Course and having an internship relevant to their academic concentration may petition to use CBA-493 as an elective.
+The petition requires the approval of the CBA-493 course instructor, approval of the IB Director, Marketing Department Chair or Management Department Chair as appropriate, and approval of the Center for Student Success.

 Use this form